 In addition to the possibility of testing E/E components, the EDAG Group also has experts in the development of batteries and components from the electrified powertrain, who can offer advice and support in this area.

 We also welcome all complex requests for which different testing disciplines can be combined.
-On behalf of our experts at the locations in Wolfsburg, Fulda, Böblingen, Munich and Puebla (Mexico) , Andreas Renelt, Head of Test III, Test Ingolstadt, will be happy to answer your questions as your competent contact for test procedures in the HV area.
+On behalf of our experts at the locations in Wolfsburg, Fulda, Böblingen, Munich and Puebla (Mexico) , Heiko Kremer, Head of Testing, Test Ingolstadt, will be happy to answer your questions as your competent contact for test procedures in the HV area.

 EDAG has a wide range of test and trial facilities, learn more in the following video.